Seth Amoo

 Seth Amoo (born 20 March 1983) is a Ghanaian sprinter who specializes in the 200 metres.

 Amoo represented Ghana at the 2008 Summer Olympics in Beijing.
 He competed at the 200 metres and placed fourth in his first round heat in a time of 20.91 seconds, which was not enough to qualify for the second round.

+Amoo was an All-American sprinter for the Arizona State Sun Devils track and field team, finishing runner-up in the 4 × 100 metres relay at the 2004 NCAA Division I Outdoor Track and Field Championships and in the 4 × 400 metres relay at the 2005 NCAA Division I Outdoor Track and Field Championships.